madneal/gshark/README.md

 ## Wechat

-If you would like to join wechat group, you can add my wechat `Cafery` with the message `gshark`.
+If you would like to join wechat group, you can add my wechat `mmadneal` with the message `gshark`.

 ## License